 2.5 Research Design

 The study utilized a cross-sectional survey design.
 This approach was deemed suitable as it facilitates the collection of information on farmers’ perceptions of climate variability, its effects on livelihoods, and the coping or adaptation measures adopted at a specific point in time across multiple locations.
-Such a design also makes it possible to compare conditions spatially among the selected Local Government Areas (LGAs).
+Such a design also allows spatial comparisons among the selected Local Government Areas (LGAs).

-The target population consisted of farming households located in Mubi North, Ganye, and Fufore LGAs.
+The target population comprised farming households in Mubi North, Ganye, and Fufore LGAs.
 Household heads were selected as respondents because they typically oversee farm-related decision-making and possess extensive experience and knowledge of local climatic patterns as well as agricultural practices developed over time.

 2.5 Sample Size and Sampling Procedure